Minimally Edited 2/23/2019

 It’s a city unto itself; a private school housed on 340 acres.
 Wake’s student body has over-the-decades been whiter and wealthier than the city around it.

 Wake Forest University and Winston have had something of an awkward relationship.
-Sadly, to a large extent Wake Forest University has forsaken its current home, just like it forsook Wake Forest.
+Sadly, to a large extent Wake, Forest University has forsaken its current home, just like it forsook Wake Forest.

 The Reynolds’ historically white university has flourished in recent decades as Reynolds’ factories have closed.
 The blue-collar, African American workers that R.J.
-Reynolds once employed in massive numbers have lost their jobs and with it the best ticket to the middle class that Winston ever had.
+Reynolds once employed in massive numbers have lost their jobs and with it the best ticket to the middle class that Winston ever offered.